Read time: 4 minutes

 Security is the focal point of Exchange 2019, and it has several new features for increasing the stability and security of mailbox data.

-• Windows Server Core support – it takes lesser storage space in the hard disk to deploy the on-premises Exchange.
+• Windows Server Core support – It takes lesser storage space in the hard disk to deploy the on-premises Exchange.
 So, it has minimum storage space as the target of hackers.

 • No external access to admin centers – New Client Access Rule restricts external access to Exchange Admin Center and Exchange Management Shell.